 For homes with multiple pets, vertical space reduces conflict.
 Dogs can’t reach the top perches, giving cats escape routes and safe zones.
 Even in multi-cat households, the various levels and spots allow everyone to coexist without constantly competing for the same prime real estate.

-Not all gothic details are purely decorative.
-Understanding which features serve real purposes versus which are just aesthetic flourishes helps evaluate what you’re actually paying for.
+Not all gothic details are decorative.
+We show you which features serve real purposes versus which are just aesthetic flourishes.

 Structural Considerations